-Travelers seeking entry to Canada must provide negative results of a COVID-test taken within 72 hours of boarding their flight.
+All travelers to Canada must provide negative results of a PCR test taken within 72 hours of boarding their flight.
+Canada does not accept rapid antigen tests.
 They must also download the ArriveCAN app and fill in the required info.
-Upon arrival in Canada, at one of the four airports listed above, they must also take another PCR COVID test.
-At this time, they will also receive a home test to take eight days after arrival.
+Upon arrival in Canada, they must take another PCR test if selected to do so.

 Mexico and the rest of North America

 There are no current travel restrictions or protocols for travelers returning to Mexico.
 If you’re from elsewhere in North America, please check with your individual country.
 You can find entry requirements for Central American countries here.

 As El Salvador drops all restrictions, here’s an update of the Covid entry requirements for each Central American country.
 We only cover the requirements needed (or not) to ENTER each country, NOT internal restrictions or curfews. https://t.co/ws988F8Jv6